xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 ## App + User Authentication

 Historically the [resource owner password credentials grant](https://tools.ietf.org/html/rfc6749#section-4.3) has been used to request an access token for use with the Partner Center API, SDK, or PowerShell module.
 This is where you request an access token from Azure Active Directory using a client identifier and user credentials.
-This approach will no longer work because to access the Partner Center Dashboard or the Partner Center API, when using app + user authentication, multi-factor authentication is required.
+This approach will no longer work because Partner Center requires multi-factor authentication, when using app + user authentication.
 To comply with this requirement Microsoft has introduced a secure, scalable framework for authenticating Cloud Solution Provider (CSP) partners and control panel vendors (CPV) using multi-factor authentication.
 This framework is known as the Secure Application Model, and it is comprised of a consent process and a request for an access token using a refresh token.

 ### Partner Consent